dbarty/DataAnalysisExamples/GLOSSARY.md

   <li><strong>S</strong>
     <ul>
       <li><strong>Supervised Learning:</strong> A type of machine learning where the model is trained on labeled data, learning to predict the output from the input features.</li>
-      <li><strong>SVM (Support Vector Machine):</strong> A supervised learning algorithm used for classification and regression that finds the optimal hyperplane to separate classes.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/support-vector-machine-SVM.ipynb">SVM (Support Vector Machine)</a>:</strong> A supervised learning algorithm used for classification and regression that finds the optimal hyperplane to separate classes.</li>
       <li><strong>Stochastic Gradient Descent (SGD):</strong> A variant of gradient descent that updates model parameters based on a small subset (batch) of the training data.</li>
       <li><strong>Statistical Significance:</strong> A measure of whether the result of an analysis is likely to have occurred by chance, often determined using a p-value.</li>
     </ul>